Monstera deliciosa (Swiss Cheese Plant) Indoor Care, Propagation, Common Problems

 Watering

-Water Monstera deliciosa liberally during the growing season and allow the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water Monstera deliciosa liberally during the growing season and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.

 Decrease watering during the cold season to keep the soil slightly moist but do not allow the soil to dry out completely.